gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ## Description
-The Database accelerator is used to read from a database using a configurable SQL query.
-It outputs one record for each row returned by the query.
+The Database open source accelerator is used to read from a database using a configurable SQL query.
+After reading data from the database as per the query, the accelerator produces an output record for each row.

 ## Use Case